Chaithrachar/IBM-Data-Analyst-capstone-project/README.md

-# IBM-Data-Analyst-capstone-project
-# Collecting data using API
+# Collecting data using API's